ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 implementer to provide those capabilities, as described in {{sec-cons-auth-the-presenter}}.

-## Request Attributes with Specified Values
+## Requested Claims with Specified Values

-This section deals with the request attributes specified in this document where a value should be provided by a Presenter.
-In other words, this section defines all request attributes that should set in the structure `ReportedAttribute`.
-Request attributes not covered in this sub-section should not have a specified value (left empty).
+This section deals with the requested claims specified in this document where a value should be provided by a Presenter.
+In other words, this section defines all requested claims that should set in the structure `ReportedClaim`.
+Requested claims not covered in this sub-section should not have a specified value (left empty).

 Since this section is non-normative, implementers may deviate from those recommendations.